anchore/syft/README.md

 By default, Syft will catalog file details and digests for files that are owned by discovered packages.
 You can change this behavior by using the `SYFT_FILE_METADATA_SELECTION` environment variable or the `file.metadata.selection` configuration option.
 The options are:

-- `all-files`: capture all files from the search space
+- `all`: capture all files from the search space
-- `owned-files`: capture only files owned by packages (default)
+- `owned-by-package`: capture only files owned by packages (default)
-- `no-files`: disable capturing any file information
+- `none`: disable capturing any file information

 ### Package cataloger selection